lydell/dual/readme.md

     *j::
     *j UP::dual.combine("RWin", "n")

 You can use [sample.ahk] as a starting point.
+It works out of the box—just run it!